What are exogenic forces? How are exogenic forces classified?

 Exogenic Processes or Denudation

-- The processes which occur on earth’s surface due to the influence of exogenic forces are called as exogenic processes or exogenic geomorphic processes.
+The processes which occur on the earth’s surface due to the influence of exogenic forces are called exogenic processes or exogenic geomorphic processes.

-- All the exogenic processes are covered under a general term- denudation, which means strip off or uncover.
+All the exogenic processes are covered under a general term- denudation, which means strip off or uncovers.

-- The elements of nature capable of doing these exogenic processes are termed as geomorphic agents (or exogenic geomorphic agents).
+The elements of nature capable of doing these exogenic processes are termed geomorphic agents (or exogenic geomorphic agents).
 E.g. the wind, water, waves etc.

-- Gravity and gradients are the two things which make these agents mobile.
+Gravity and gradients are the two things that make these agents mobile.

-- We know that force applied per unit area is called as stress.
+We know that force applied per unit area is called stress.
 Stress is produced in a solid by pushing or pulling.

-- The gravitational force acts upon all earth materials having sloping surface and tends to produce movement of matter in the down-slope direction.
+The gravitational force acts upon all earth materials having a sloping surface and tends to produce movement of matter in the down-slope direction.
 This creates stress and induces deformation to the particles.

-- It can be defined mechanical disintegration and chemical decomposition of rocks through the actions of various elements of weather and climate.
+It can be defined as mechanical disintegration and chemical decomposition of rocks through the actions of various elements of weather and climate.

 (1) Physical / Mechanical weathering